 Developers would target 60 fps in their game for a few main reasons.

 - If their game contains relatively simple graphics, it would not put much stress on the hardware and therefore be easily capable of running faster than the common 30 fps.
-Naturally, many 2-dimensional games do not put much stress on console hardware, so many of those games are 60 fps compared to fully polygonal 3-D games.
+Naturally, many 2-dimensional games do not put much stress on console hardware, so most of those games are 60 fps, compared to fully polygonal 3-D games.

 - Some game engines have been optimized very well on a given console platform and can handle the graphical needs of a particular game.

 - Fluid and precise motion may be preferred or even required for more competitive games, for example those in the fighting genre.

 - Compared to 30 fps, 60 is quite fluid to the eye and gives a much more realistic sense of motion for what's happening on the screen.